This is liable to change in the future.A

 kotlin_library()rule is used to define a set of Kotlin files that can be compiled together.
 The main output of a

-kotlin_library()rule is a single JAR file containing all of the compiled class files and resources.
+kotlin_library()rule is a single JAR file containing all of the compiled class files, as well as the static files specified in the

 The name of the rule.